Dear ASSAf Member

 3. Please complete Section B of the form as the nominator, noting that the citation in Section B should be used to strengthen the nominee’s application.

-4. Please add the names of three other ASSAf Members who endorse your nomination in Section C and obtain their signatures either individually or collectively (electronic signatures will be accepted as will be separately faxed or emailed scanned copies of certificates with their signatures.)
+4. Please add the names of three other ASSAf Members who endorse your nomination in Section C and obtain their signatures either individually or collectively (electronic signatures are accepted as are separately emailed scanned copies of the relevant page of the nomination form with

 The Academy is grateful to its Members for taking the time to participate in the nomination process of